‘We are not imperial’: Justice Kagan says Supreme Court still subject to checks and balances – KION546

 If the law advances, she said, “then we’ll have the chance to say something about it.”

-Her comments, at the Ninth Circuit Judicial Conference in Portland, Oregon, come after Justice Samuel Alito told The Wall Street Journal last month that Congress should stay out of the Supreme Court’s business and stop trying to impose ethics rules on justices and clerks.
+Her comments, at the 9th US Circuit Judicial Conference in Portland, Oregon, come after Justice Samuel Alito told The Wall Street Journal last month that Congress should stay out of the Supreme Court’s business and stop trying to impose ethics rules on justices and clerks.

-Asked specifically about Alito’s interview, Kagan demurred, saying, “I didn’t read that interview.”
+Asked specifically about Alito’s interview, Kagan demurred, but said she had read the interview.

 Kagan said the justices are still working behind closed doors to consider whether to implement a code of conduct that would be directed specifically at the high court.